 But why is secondary response so much better?

-At the second and following infections, memory cells are already present and much more numerous than initial naïve lymphocytes.
+At the second and following expositions to an antigen, memory cells are already present and much more numerous than initial naïve lymphocytes.
 Approximately 40% of B-cells in human adults are memory B-cells.
-They wait for the signal of Helper T-cells to activate.
+They are only waiting for the signal of Helper T-cells to activate.

 When activated, memory cells react very quickly.
-They replicate, differentiate in effector cells and mature in antibodies-releasing plasma cells (B-cells).
-Memory cells also have a greater affinity to the antigen
+They replicate, differentiate in effector T-cells and in antibodies-releasing plasma cells (B-cells).
+Memory cells also have a higher affinity to the antigen.

-As memory T-cells already circulate in the blood, they can quickly come close to the site of infection and fight pathogens just after they break through.
+As memory T-cells already circulate in the blood, they can quickly come close to the site of infection and fight pathogens just after they entered.

 Moreover, the antibodies of the secondary immune response are different.
 Plasma cells of the primary immune response release mostly Immunoglobulins M (IgM), whereas IgG are dominant in the secondary response.
 Both IgM and IgG activate the complement system.
-IgG, in addition, can link the pathogen to a macrophage.
+IgG also can link the pathogen to a macrophage.

-Immunity lasts as long as memory cells persist.
+A strong immune response produces a large number of memory and plasma cells.
 Long-lived plasma cells can keep on releasing antibodies for years or decades.

 Immunity in oldest and youngest

-The description of the immune system we’ve made so far concerns healthy adults.
+The description of the immune system we’ve made so far applies to healthy adults.
 But it’s not so for either youngest or aging individuals where the immune system is not fully effective.
 They are much more susceptible to infections.